A Decade Marked By Outrage Over Drug Prices

 But insulin prices have continued to creep upward at a rate that's higher than inflation.
 As a result, some patients have rationed their medicine, skipping doses or cutting them in half.

-In 2017, a group of patients sued the three major insulin makers — Sanofi, Eli Lilly and Novo Nordisk — when they noticed the companies were increasing their prices in lockstep.
+In 2017, a group of patients sued the three major insulin-makers — Sanofi, Eli Lilly and Novo Nordisk — when they noticed that the companies were increasing their prices in lockstep.

 Yocum calls these price hikes "mind-boggling."
 They seemed to go up in a pattern, at certain times of year, despite the availability of products from competing manufacturers.
 "I can't think of a product, over the last 10 years, where you have that sort of pricing leverage," Yocum says, that hasn't led to "some sort of competitive pushback from another manufacturer of prescription drugs."

-When Congress and the media took notice, the price hikes mostly stopped but prices didn't drop.
+When Congress and the media took notice, the price hikes mostly stopped, but prices didn't drop.

 "The last time we saw significant increases across the board in the list prices of insulins was between 2017 and 2018," Yocum says.
 "Most of them have held the line on that pricing since then."